ministryofjustice/bichard7-next-shared-infrastructure/docs/UserManagement.md

 ```

 ### Removing Users
+Terraform cannot easily manage user created keys, mfa devices and passwords.
+These need to be removed manually from the AWS
+console.

-To remove the users, simply delete the blocks and then run the terraform.
-Once applied you can delete the ssm parameter.
+Log into the console then navigate to the user you want to delete in IAM->Users.
+Remove their IAM keys, MFA device and Console access.
+Then simply delete the blocks and then run the terraform.
+Once successfully applied you can delete the ssm parameter.